-"Earnings" means payment for personal services performed, whether described as wages, salary, commission, fees, bonus, tips, pension and retirement benefits or otherwise.
+"Earnings" means payment for personal services performed, however described, and includes pension and retirement benefits or otherwise.

 "Writ of execution" means a court order directing the collection officer to satisfy a money judgment from the property of a judgment debtor.